Home/Blog/Lifestyle/Food & Nutrition/10 Amazing Health Benefits of Spring Onions You Should Know

 Is Spring Onion cooked or raw?

-Spring onion can be eaten both cooked and raw.
-It adds a fresh, crisp flavor to salads and a mild onion taste to cooked dishes.
+Spring onions can be eaten both cooked and raw.
+Raw spring onions add a fresh, crisp flavor to salads, while cooked ones provide a mild onion taste to dishes.

 What is spring onion used for?

-Spring onion is used in a variety of dishes including salads, soups, stir-fries, and garnishes.
-It adds a mild onion flavor and crunch, enhancing the taste and nutrition of the dish.
+Spring onions are used in a variety of dishes, including salads, soups, stir-fries, and as garnishes.
+They add a mild onion flavor and crunch, enhancing the taste and nutrition of the dish.

 Select Category